fhtao/77port/README.md

 # 77port
-This is an extension of Chrome web browser for OPC china team to navigate url.
+This is an extension of Chrome for OPC china team to navigate url.

 How to install:
    Drag and drop the 77.crx file to your chrome.